Bank of New South Wales building, Townsville: History

 During this period, a concrete bunker was constructed at the rear of the property to house a cypher group who worked to decode Japanese messages.
 Pigeon lofts were also built in the yard to supply ships and aircraft with carrier pigeons.

 Towards the end of 1942 or early 1943, the switch installation became a security monitor of all telephone calls, both civil and military, emanating from North Queensland.
-About twenty AWAs manned the switch which was connected to the Security Monitoring Centre at Stuart, south of Townsville.
+About twenty AWAs staffed the switch which was connected to the Security Monitoring Centre at Stuart, south of Townsville.
 The monitoring unit remained in the building until the end of the war.

 The AMIEU, located in Denham Street during the war, did not move into this building until about 1948.
 For the next three decades the AMIEU building became a bastion of the Labor movement in Townsville and North Queensland, with the building and surrounding area becoming a focus for workers seeking permits to work at the Ross River Meatworks, seeking social security in the Queensland Building diagonally opposite, and visiting the Tattersalls Hotel, across Wickham Street which was a favourite recreation venue for all those who lived and worked in the area.

 From the late 1940s until the early 1970s, the building was a hive of activity and the centre of labour issues for North Queensland.
 During this period. apart from the AMIEU, the Trades and Labour Council and the Seamen's Union operated at various times from offices on the first floor, and later the Communist Party had an office on the Wickham Street verandah.

 The Seamen's Union, miners unions, the Trades and Labour Council and affiliated unions, and particularly the Communist Party were involved in the 1948 Railway Strike; a strike which highlighted the conflict between the unions and the Labor Party and a conflict which was to split the party a few years later.
 The Seamen's Union and various mining and craft unions played active roles in this conflict with the Queensland Government and the industrial court over wage fixing measures introduced by the court in 1939.
 This conflict was to raise questions of fundamental importance to a democratic society, such as the extent of civil liberties, the use of violence, and the distortion of truth.